 Enter your zip code into the Station Finder to see if there are channels in your area.
 If you have a modern TV, then you just need to get a good antenna and plug it directly into your TV to get those channels.
 If you have an old tube TV, you’ll need a converter box.

-This is huge!!
-If you love ESPN, Sling TV is a real game-changer (pardon the pun).
-For only $25 per month, you can get ESPN and ESPN2, plus other channels like AMC, A&E, and the History Channel.
+If you love ESPN, Sling TV gives it to you for $25 per month.
+You get ESPN and ESPN2, plus other channels like AMC, A&E, and the History Channel.
 You’ll need an Internet connection and a computer or iOS device, or a set-top box like a Roku, Amazon Fire TV, or Xbox One to watch it.
 Once you’re set up, you get full access to ESPN, just like when you had cable TV, but for a fraction of the cost!

 This is a professional review site that receives compensation from the retailer or manufacturer when you purchase through the affiliate links such as the ones on this page.
 As an Amazon Associate I earn from qualifying purchases.
 I test and/or research each product or service thoroughly before endorsing it.
 This site is independently owned and the opinions expressed here are my own.

 Watch ESPN and Local Channels on Sony Playstation Vue

 Sony Playstation Vue gives you access to lots of cable channels including ESPN, ESPN2, and some local stations, depending on where you live.
 You don’t need a Playstation to use Vue.
 It also works with Amazon Fire, iOS, and Chromecast.
 Cost is $50/month an up.
 For additional cost, you can get Fox Soccer Plus.

 Check Out Fubo TV If You Don’t Need ESPN